sailfish009/bsdf/SPEC.md

 Data that is "streaming" must always be the last object in the file (except for its sub items).
 BSDF currently specifies that streaming is only supported for lists.
-It will likely also be added for blobs.
+It will likely also be supported for blobs.

 Streams are identified by the size encoding which starts with 254 or 255, followed by an unsigned 64 bit integer.
 For closed streams (254), the integer